-When you held that tiny baby in your arms and your heart overflowed with an unconditional love, you probably never thought you would read an article like this.
-It can be pretty surreal to discover you are the parent of an adult child.
+When you held that tiny baby in your arms and your heart overflowed with unconditional love, you probably never thought you would read an article like this.
+It can be pretty surreal to discover you are the parent of adult children.
 Your roles have changed for good.
 They no longer come running to you when they skin their knees, or someone calls them a name at school.
 They are adults.
 Full grown, mature adults.

 With the dynamics in your relationship changing, it can sometimes be hard to know what the rules are.
 If you can’t phone their work to give their boss heck for being so mean to them, how will they ever know you love them?

 It actually isn’t complicated, but it will require you to be aware of what you say and do and how you interact with your child.

 Here’s what your adult children need from you.

 This might seem a bit simple at first glance, but it can harder than you think.
 Listening to your adult child, and I mean really listening, is a skill.

 Don’t listen to them talk about their lives while formulating in your head what you plan to say next.
 You might have their problems all figured out, but that isn’t—may not be—what they want from you.

 Give them your undivided attention, listen to what they have to say, and watch your relationship grow.

 They say that actions speak louder than words and nothing has more volume than respect.
 Respect is defined as “a due regard for the feelings, wishes, rights, or traditions of others.”